Thoughts on food coloring

 - 8 oz butter, unsalted, room temperature, cut into small pieces

-- Line a couple baking pans with parchment or silicone baking mats.
-Preheat oven to 300° F.
+- Line two baking pans with parchment or silicone baking mats.

-- Grind almonds or almond flour with confectioner’s sugar in a food processor, just let it grind while you whip meringue.
-If using lemon or orange zest, add here.
+- Grind almonds or almond flour with confectioner’s sugar in a food processor.
+I let it grind while I beat the egg whites.

-- Using a spatula and a sieve, fold in the dry ingredients in batches.
-Fold until it flows like lava, combined, but not over-mixed.
+- Fold until it flows like lava, combined, but not over-mixed.

-- Transfer to a piping bag (or large plastic bag) fitted with a quarter-inch tip, pinching the bottom closed so it doesn’t leak out on you.
-(I use a hair pin).
+- Transfer to a piping bag (or large plastic bag) fitted with a quarter-inch tip, pushing the bottom of the bag into the tip so it doesn’t leak.

-- Optional: Let the piped macarons rest on the counter for 30 to 40 minutes.
+- Optional: Let the piped macarons rest on the counter for 30 to 40 minutes, or up to two hours.
 The shell will turn from shiny and sticky, to smooth and dull.
+You’ll be able to touch the top without damaging it.

 - In a small saucepan bring sugar and water to a boil, and cook until it reaches 234° F on a candy or meat thermometer.
 Sans thermometer, it usually on takes a minute or two of boiling to become hot enough).